 Application : Applied

-Explanation on application of the practice · The Board recognises the potential threats which may arise when a former key audit partner is in a position to exert significant influence over the audit and preparation of the Company's financial statements.
+Explanation on : application of the practice The Board recognises the potential threats which may arise when a former key audit partner is in a position to exert significant influence over the audit and preparation of the Company's financial statements.
 In this respect, a former key audit partner of the Group's shall not be appointed as a member of the AC unless a cooling-off period of two years has been observed prior to his/her appointment.
-For the FY 2017, none of the AC members were former key audit partners of the Group.
+For the FY 2018, none of the AC members were former key audit partners of the Group.
 This Practice has also been reflected in the terms of reference of the AC which is incorporated in the Board Charter.

-Explanation for departure :
+Explanation for : departure

-Large companies are re quir red to complete the columns below.
-Non-large companies are encouraged
+Large companies are re encouraged to complete equired to complete the columns below.
+Non-large companies are the columns below.

-to complete the columns

 Measure :

 Timeframe :